 You can be very creative with explainer videos, like including jokes in the script, integrating animation features, showcasing graphs and charts, and much more.
 To top it off, explainer videos can be used just about anywhere, including on a home page, landing page, blog post, social media post, etc. You can even use them in emails!
-Check out this case study: https://infographicworld.com/project/hilton/
+This Hilton case study shows you the true power of explainer videos.

 Must like explainer videos, educational video content is meant to be very informational.
 Educational videos are crucial to the awareness stage because they educate the audience on a specific problem.
 At the top of the funnel, consumers are searching for information regarding a certain issue they are facing.
 Engaging them with educational content shows that you are a thought leader and that you have a true concern for helping them overcome the problem at hand.